 Consider how much wisdom and insight you would gain if you understood the book of Genesis better.
 Its message about God, sin, people, and redemption is inspired (2 Tim.
-3:16-17) and can transform you (Rom.
+3:16-17) and can transform your life (Rom.
 12:2).
-Bible commentaries on Genesis can help you understand its message and apply it to your life.
+It also points to Jesus Christ.
+Bible commentaries on Genesis can help you understand and apply its message.

 10 Best Genesis Commentaries

 The best Matthew commentaries are listed below.
 The recommendations include commentaries for every reading level and purpose, including individual Bible study, small groups, Sunday school, preaching, and teaching.
 The “Top 10” list is based on aggregate reviews.